gksander/CIE-ColorConverter/README.md

 This will convert the RGB triple `[150, 100, 232]` to an XYZ triple.

-## Browser Usage

-The npm packages ships with a browser-ready version at `node_modules/cie-colorconverter/dist.browser/browser.js`.
-This will expose a global variable at `window.CIEColorConverter` and is used the same as the ES6 version.

 ## Converter Options

 There are a few independent variables/parameters when it comes to color model conversions, including: